As promised, here's the step-by-step guide for creating your own

 Step 10

-Using the masked-off rectangle as a guide, temporarily hang up your art using painters tape
+Using the masked-off rectangle as a guide, temporarily hang up your art using painters tape.

 (sorry for the poor quality of the photos.
 Smarty Pants has black-out shades, so the lighting is all or nothing).